NADIA WESTON

 Target Audience

-Mid-market to large corporations with automated processes and file-based payments.
+Mid-market to large corporations with complex account structures and file-based payments.

-We decided to focus on the mid-market and large corporations because we didn't want to remove the single payments functionality our current users were using.
+We chose to focus on mid-market and large corporations to retain the single payment functionality that our existing users rely on.

-Mid-market clients have similar needs as our small business and large corporate clients.
-They process single payments and transfers daily but use file-based payments for payroll and paying multiple businesses.
+Mid-market clients share similar needs with both small businesses and large corporate clients.
+While they handle single payments and transfers daily, they also frequently use file-based payment systems for payroll and transactions involving multiple businesses.

 TARGET AUDIENCE